 Digital Twin concept, Building Information Modelling, and geolocation practices should be adopted for data collection and calculation of a novel set of energy, environmental, financial, and human comfort indicators.
-After that, new EPC classification of the building should be made.
 Techniques for the correct geolocation of EPCs can be applied both with an automated/semi-automated manner and with a manual user-defined position through a smartphone application/handheld GNSS antenna.
 The dynamic character of EPC geo-visualisation provides a spatiotemporal element crucial for understanding multiple factors that interact and affect the overall building's energy performance.